joshuadelarosa1/text-layout/PATCHNOTES.md

 3. Includes intro comments for all the different java files with author, version, and purpose of the file.

-4. All files should now compile correctly.
+4. All files should compile correctly.

 5. Cleaned up the style a bit.

+use this to compile: (DELETE AFTER JOSHUA) javac -d ../bin/ ./filename